-When Jesus said to his disciples, "If anyone would come after me, he must deny himself and take up his cross and follow me," his disciples understood what he was saying.
+Jesus said to his disciples, "If anyone would come after me, he must deny himself and take up his cross and follow me," and his disciples understood what he was saying.

-Crucifixion was a common Roman method of execution and condemned criminals had to carry their crosses through the streets to the execution site.
-Following him meant making a true commitment, the risk of death, and no turning back
+Crucifixion was a standard Roman method of execution and condemned criminals had to carry their crosses through the streets to the execution site.
+Following him meant making a genuine commitment, the risk of death, and no turning back

-We must also deny our selfish desires to choose our own direction in life without regard to Christ.
-Following Christ requires dying to self; which may seem costly now, but in the long run is well worth the pain and effort.
+We must also deny our selfish desires to choose our direction in life without regard to Christ.
+Following Christ may seem costly now, but in the long run is well worth the pain and effort.
 Nothing can compensate for the loss of eternal life.